Financial-Times/disable-tree-shaking-for-chunk-plugin/README.md

 ## Options

-### `test` (string, RegExp, Function)
+### `test` (string, RegExp, Function, Array, Set)

 Matches the chunk name.
-It may be a string matched with strict equality, a regular expression for more complex string matching, or a function which will receive the chunk name as an argument and should return a boolean.
+It may be a string matched with strict equality, a regular expression for more complex string matching, a function which will receive the chunk name as an argument and should return a boolean, or an array or set of strings.

 ## Example